Mikel Goti

-Mikel Goti López (born 23 May 2002) is a Spanish footballer who plays for Real Sociedad.
+Mikel Goti López (born 23 May 2002) is a Spanish footballer who plays for Real Oviedo, on loan from Real Sociedad.
 Mainly an attacking midfielder, he can also play as a winger.

 Career

-At the age of ten, Goti joined the youth academy of La Liga side Athletic Bilbao.
-In 2020, he signed for Basconia, before playing for the reserve team of Athletic by the second half of the season.
-Two and a half years later, he signed for the reserve team of La Liga side Real Sociedad.
-By the summer of 2024, he was training with the club's first team and received offers from a number of Spanish second tier sides, which he rejected.
-On 21 November 2024, he debuted and scored his first goal for the first team during a 5–0 away win over Jove Español in the Copa del Rey.
+At the age of ten, Goti joined the youth academy of Athletic Bilbao.
+In 2020, he made his senior debut with farm team CD Basconia, before playing for the reserve team of Athletic by the second half of the season.

+On 19 June 2023, Goti signed for rivals Real Sociedad, being initially assigned to the B-team in Primera Federación.
+By the summer of 2024, he was training with the club's first team and received offers from a number of Segunda División sides, which he rejected.
+On 21 November 2024, he debuted and scored his first goal for the first team during a 5–0 away win over FC Jove Español San Vicente in the Copa del Rey.

+On 8 April 2025, Goti renewed his link until 2028, being promoted to the first team ahead of the 2025–26 campaign.
+He made his La Liga debut on 13 September, starting in a 2–1 home loss to Real Madrid.

+On 27 January 2026, after being rarely used, Goti was loaned to Córdoba CF in the second division, until June.
+On 1 September, he moved to fellow league team Real Oviedo also in a temporary deal.

 Style of play

 Goti can play as an attacking midfielder or as a winger and is left-footed.
 Speaking to Spanish newspaper El Diario Vasco, Goti's former coach Enrique Rapado compared his style of play to that of Athletic legend Francisco Yeste.